bookschool/org/div/notes/Life Science/02 Introduction to Cells/02 Introduction to Cells.md

 processes carried out by your cells.

 ### Elements
-You have probably heard of carbon, hydrogen, oxygen, and nitrogen뾪aybe phosphorus and sulfur, too.
+You have probably heard of carbon, hydrogen, oxygen, and nitrogen혰maybe phosphorus and sulfur, too.
 All of these are examples of **elements** found in your body. **An element is any substance that cannot be broken down into simpler substances.** The smallest unit of an element is a particle called an